Harikesh10/Harikesh_43732003/README.md

 --> Finished all the necessary projects for the lesson

 --> Completed the food delivery app , the todolist, the rockpaperscissors game , the tictactoe game

+#### 27/03/25

+--> Revised the function and dom in js

+--> Created an adder system

+#### 28/03/25

+--> Revised the concepts of js , if else, loop, math functions

+--> Create a random number guessing game  between computer and us